jabad3/CarND-Vehicle-Detection/writeup.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
 I trained a linear SVM using the provided dataset and the sklearn library.
 In the pipeline, before the first image is processed, I generate a model using the `train()` function around lines 51-56 in the `find_cars()` function.
 This is imported from the `train.py` file.
 In it, we see that the classifier is trained (using `extract_features()` on an image) with hog features, spatial features, and histogram features.
 All of these features are stacked and then the SVM is used to fit the data into a model classifier.
 This entire process is around lines 30-87 of the `train.py` file.
+This model is later used in the pipeline to determine if sub-regions of an input image match to a car image.

 ###Sliding Window Search